jateen67/news/README.md

 The data used to create the embedding layer for the neural network comes from the `glove.6B.zip` folder found [here](https://nlp.stanford.edu/projects/glove/)

-**Note**: The word embeddings data file was not copied to this repository, as it is too large :( It should normally be located at `python/neural_network`
+**Note**: The word embeddings data file was not copied to this repository, as it is too large :( It should normally be located in `python/neural_network`

 ## Technologies